MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/use-secret-environment-variables.md

 * `AZURE_CLIENT_ID`: The `appId` from the service principal output above.
 * `AZURE_CLIENT_SECRET`: The `password` from the service principal output above.

-When you deploy the application to Azure app service, you will also need to add these settings to your web app.
+When you deploy the application to Azure app service, you'll also need to add these settings to your web app.

 > [!NOTE]
 > These variables names are keywords and must be used as-is, without changes, in order for Azure Identity to work successfully.